Leeds Grand Youth Theatre

 Parent of LGYT member

-Lizi Patch: Artistic Director, Young People’s Theatre
+Lizi Patch: Artistic Director

 Pete Rosser: Musical Director

-He runs a monthly Jazz Workshop and a fortnightly Community Choir in Wakefield.
-He is Promoter (booker and MC) for Wakefield Jazz, and he is an ABRSM Examiner (jazz/classical/diplomas).
+He runs a monthly jazz workshop and a fortnightly community choir in Wakefield.
+He is Promoter (booker and MC) for Wakefield Jazz, and he is an ABRSM examiner (jazz/classical/diplomas).

 Previous shows